 Edcamps are free to attendees, but hosting one can come with a price tag.
 Many organizers like to provide food and have door prizes for their participants.
-The Edcamp Community by Digital Promise wants to make this as easy as possible, so we can provide free self-supply Edcamp-in-a-Box resource kits to organizers to take away the pressure of significant fundraising.
+The Edcamp Community by Digital Promise is happy to provide organizers with free virtual resources to aid in the planning of their Edcamp; however, we are unable to provide funding or monetary resources.